 A. If you think you have made a mistake on your online application form, you can log back in and change your Personal Details only.
 If you wish to amend your preferences then you will need to Reject your application and create a new application.

-Q. Is there any single sex accommodation available?
+Q. Is there any single sex or family accommodation available?

 Q. Who manages the accommodation?

-A. Providing you fulfil the criteria of the allocation policy new students will receive room offer booking once they receive an Unconditional course offer which has been accepted with the University.
-During our main intake we will be busy, we aim to send all guaranteed room offer Bookings within a three week period assuming you fulfil the guarantee for first year students.
+A. Providing you fulfil the criteria of the allocation policy, from Mid-May, new students will receive a room offer booking once they receive an Unconditional course offer which has been accepted with the University.
+During our main intake we will be very busy, so we aim to send all guaranteed room offer bookings within a three week period assuming you fulfil the guarantee for first year students.
+You will be contacted by Unite Students to complete an application form and make an advance payment of £250.

 Remember to keep an eye on your online accommodation account and your emails.